When You Feel Like You've Tried Everything But Your Social Problems Still Aren't Improving

 A larger mental health or developmental issue may be holding you back

-There are developmental differences and mental health issues that make it much harder for people to acquire and apply social skills.
-People with Asperger's Syndrome or Non-Verbal Learning Disabilities struggle in social situations, as their brains aren't wired to 'get' interpersonal communication on the intuitive level that most people do.
+There are developmental differences and mental health issues that make it harder for people to acquire and apply social skills.
+Individuals on the autism spectrum or with Non-Verbal Learning Disabilities can struggle in social situations, as their brains aren't wired to "get" interpersonal communication on the intuitive level that most people do.
 A variety of mental health issues are also associated with social skills deficits.
 Again, seeing a professional is the way to go.
-They can assess whether such an obstacle is in place, and if it is, work with you to help you succeed in spite of it.
+They can assess whether such an obstacle is in place, and if it is, help you work around it.

 You might need to look at your problem from a different paradigm

-Sometimes when people tackle an issue they unconsciously view at it within a certain, limiting, set of beliefs and assumptions.
+Sometimes when people tackle an issue they unconsciously view it within a certain, limiting, set of beliefs and assumptions.
 Inside that framework they may never be able to have success.
-However, if they adopt a new way of looking at things, a solution may become clear.
-Some people are held back by their anxiety for years, because they approach it with the mentality of, "I have to put my life on hold until I completely eliminate all my nervous feelings."
-They try exercise after exercise, and technique after technique, but nothing works.
-They'll never get anywhere because you can't fully conquer your anxiety.
-A more productive paradigm is to see anxiety as uncomfortable, but harmless and tolerable, and that you can still live your life even if you're feeling nervous at times.
+However, if they adopt a new way of looking at things a solution may become clear.
+For example, some people are held back by their anxiety for years, because they approach it with the mentality of, "I have to put my life on hold until I completely eliminate all my nervousness."
+They try exercise after exercise, technique after technique, but nothing sticks.
+They never get anywhere because you can't fully remove a core emotion like anxiety.
+A more productive paradigm is to see anxiety as uncomfortable, but tolerable, and know that you can still do the things you want to do even if you're feeling jittery at times.

-Another example that's not related to socializing is how many people in their 20's feel flawed and discouraged because they don't know what they want to do with their lives.
-They try to figure out a career path, maybe even enroll in some college courses only to drop out after two semesters, but nothing pans out.
-Often they're approaching the issue through the societally-promoted lens of, "The way to settle on a career is I have to come up with a pre-existing interest or passion I want to turn into a profession, then sign up for and complete a degree that will let me get a job in that field."
+(Another non-socializing example is how many people in their 20's feel flawed and discouraged because they don't know what they want to do with their lives.
+They try to figure out a career path, maybe even enroll in some college courses, but nothing grabs them.
+Often they're approaching the issue through the societally promoted lens of, "The way to pick a career is find a pre-existing interest or passion you want to turn into a job, then complete a degree that will let you get a position in that field."
 That approach works for some people, but not everyone.
-Some people arrive at their careers in different ways.
+Others arrive at their career in different ways.
 They may stumble into a field they never would have guessed would be a fit for them, even if they spent ten years taking career aptitude tests or thinking about questions like, "What would I do for fun if I won the lottery?"
-For example, they may take a part-time job at restaurant simply to earn some money and find they love cooking.
-Other people defy the idea that your career has to be an outgrowth of a passion.
-They may find fulfillment in their free time, and be content to earn a comfortable living doing an uninspired-on-paper job that they fell into, like managing a call center.
+They may take a part-time job at a restaurant simply to earn some money and then find they love cooking.
+Others defy the idea that your career has to be an outgrowth of a passion.
+They may find fulfillment in their free time, and be content to earn a comfortable living doing an uninspired-on-paper job that they fell into, like managing a call center.)

 Your overall situation could be slanted against you